 Processing a List of Links using Python and BeautifulSoup

-Below is a simple script I wrote in Python (3) that grabs the latest entry from your clipboard (a list of links) and then processes them into the specified format.
-By default it creates a Markdown formatted list, but this can be changed at the command line, by supplying another Python-format compliant string.
-It is required that the script has access to an environment with ‘xerox’ and ‘beautifulsoup4’ packages installed.
+Below is a simple script I wrote in Python 3 that grabs the latest entry from your clipboard (a list of links) and then processes them into the specified format.
+By default, it creates a Markdown formatted list, but this can be changed at the command line by supplying another Python-format compliant string.
+The script requires access to an environment with the “xerox” and “beautifulsoup4” packages installed.

 #!/usr/bin/env python3